hyperledger/aries-rfcs/features/0025-didcomms-transports/README.md

 ### Other Transports

 Other transports may be used for Agent messaging.
-As they are developed, this HIPE should be updated with appropriate standards for the transport method.
+As they are developed, this RFC should be updated with appropriate standards for the transport method.
 A PR should be raised against this doc to facilitate discussion of the proposed additions and/or updates.
 New transports should highlight the common elements of the transport (such as an HTTP response code for the HTTP transport) and how they should be applied.

 ### Message Routing